VIVO: Connect, Share, Discover

-Use the search box to search for a friend by name, look for a paper by title, looks for a journal and the papers published in that journal by UF authors.
+- Use the search box to search for someone by name, or look for a paper or grant by title.
+Look for a journal and the papers published in that journal by UF authors.

-Once you find a person of interest, click on the co-author visualization icon to the right of the screen.
+- When looking at a person’s VIVO page, click on the co-author visualization icon to the right of the screen.
 You will see all the co-authors of the person for papers indexed in VIVO.